• ♥️ Saved Recipes

 1. If you like spicy food, add a pinch of red pepper flakes or cayenne pepper to the dressing.
 You can also add seeded, thinly sliced jalapeno peppers.

-3. I often add a couple of chopped, hard-boiled eggs.
+3. I often add a couple of chopped, hard-boiled eggs, as shown in the photo below.

-5. Avocado is a nice addition to this salad.
+2. Avocado is a nice addition to this salad.
 You can peel and cube one small avocado and add it last, mixing it in gently.
+The image below is a recent lunch I made.
+I snapped a quick photo, so it's not as styled as most of my blog photos, but I wanted to show you how yummy this salad is when you add eggs and avocado:

 Instructions